If you’re planning a day out in Yorkshire, these 30 awesome attractions should be at the top of your list.

 3. The Deep

-One of the best places to visit in Yorkshire if you’ve got kids (or even if you’re just a big kid), The Deep will take you into the depths of its underwater world, introducing you to an array of marine life along the way.
-From sharks and sawfish to penguins, jellyfish and stingrays – you’ll find all the coolest creatures within, as you pass through clear tunnels, giving you 360º views.
-Add to this a host of exhibits that make learning fun, a soft play area and a restaurant, and you’re all set for a great day out.
+Need new ways to entertain the whole family?
+The Deep is one of the best attractions to visit in Yorkshire if you’ve got kids.
+You’ll go into the depths of an underwater world, to meet an array of marine life from the deep blue.
+From sharks and sawfish to penguins and jellyfish, you’ll find all the coolest and strangest sea creatures inside.
+Add to this a whole host of interactive activities that make learning fun, a soft play area and a pair of eateries in The Deep Cafe and The Halfway Cafe, it’s got everything you need for a great day out.

 The Deep, Tower Street, Hull, East Riding of Yorkshire, HU1 4DP.